TechGrounds-Cloud8/cloud8-Rolfsijtema/week3cloud8/SEC-07 Passwords.md

 When a password is created, SALT adds another part to it, this part contains weird caracters.
 Look at the picture: after this add, the hash will be made.
 Rainbow tables are useless when SALT is added.

-Compared Hashes: The length of the hashes are diffirent.
+Compared Hashes: The length of the hashes are diffirent. dollar $6 is used in all SALT's

 ![comparehash](../00_includes/comparehashes.png)